 - Simplified Issue Senior Life Insurance: These policies ask a few health questions, but they still accept the majority of reasonably active and healthy seniors.
 They do offer an immediate death benefit and somewhat cheaper premiums than guaranteed acceptance policies.

-How can insurance companies offer life insurance without asking health questions?
+Companies offer life insurance without asking health questions

 They use a two or three year waiting period.
 If the insured person passes away before this waiting period ends, the insurance company may only pay the beneficiaries a portion of the full face value or even only send back an amount equal to premiums that have already been paid.